 We analyzed the technique and found that in fact she was correct.
-There were some inherent problems in this technique.
-We made some changes and I have been teaching this technique ever since.
+There were some inherent problems in this technique which neither me nor my teacher had noticed.
+We made some changes and I have been teaching the updated technique ever since.

-This technique is now being taught all over the world and I know of at least two instances where it was used effectively on the street by our students.
+This technique is now being taught all over the world and I know of at several instances where it was used effectively on the street by our students.

 A question asked in the correct way can save lives.